cralonsov/CarND-Traffic-Sign-Classifier-Project/README.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

-#### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+I plotted the data into a bar chart to look how many times each signal image is repeated.
+As it can be seen here, there are really big differences between some signals and anothers.

 ![alt text][image1]

+For example, the **Speed limit (20km/h)** signal (first_index) has only 180 images for training but the **Speed limit (50km/h)** (third_index) has 2010!
+With these differences, problems may appear later when the car is not able to identify a signal because the neural network was not trained with enough data.

 ### Design and Test a Model Architecture